wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-play-audio-to-a-caller-in-asp-net-core-dr.md

 Later on, we will be using CreateStreamNCCO to allow users to create their own stream NCCO via the website.

-<h2>Playing audio in the call</h2>
+## Playing audio in the call

-Under NexmoVoiceAspNetCoreQuickstarts, we created \[a controller called VoiceController.cs](https://github.com/nexmo-community/nexmo-dotnet-quickstart/blob/ASPNET/NexmoVoiceASPNetCoreQuickStarts/Controllers/VoiceController.cs) in which we will create \[an action method called PlayAudioToCaller](https://github.com/nexmo-community/nexmo-dotnet-quickstart/blob/ASPNET/NexmoVoiceASPNetCoreQuickStarts/Controllers/VoiceController.cs).
+Under NexmoVoiceAspNetCoreQuickstarts, we created [a controller called VoiceController.cs](https://github.com/nexmo-community/nexmo-dotnet-quickstart/blob/ASPNET/NexmoVoiceASPNetCoreQuickStarts/Controllers/VoiceController.cs) in which we will create [an action method called PlayAudioToCaller](https://github.com/nexmo-community/nexmo-dotnet-quickstart/blob/ASPNET/NexmoVoiceASPNetCoreQuickStarts/Controllers/VoiceController.cs).

 Above the method, add a HttpGetAttribute to allow the user to navigate to the corresponding view.